top of page

 Low Budget Skeg Repair

-Fishing in shallow water can and does take it's toll on your engine skeg.
-Though the skeg is designed to be a replaceable device, not everybody has access to the welding equipment needed to do such nor do they want to have the boat in the shop long enough to have one replaced.
-As you can see from the first picture mine has found bottom more than once and more than likely while scouting around Oyster beds looking for Redfish. 😉
+Fishing in shallow water can and does take its toll on your engine skeg.
+Though the skeg is designed to be a replaceable device, not everybody has access to the welding equipment needed to do such, nor do they want to have the boat in the shop long enough to have one replaced.
+As you can see from the first picture, mine has found the bottom more than once and more than likely while scouting around Oyster beds looking for Redfish. 😉

-So, having a few divots in the skeg is not a (as most would fist think) a real big deal and is designed to be like the “virgin” that you pitch into the volcano to shut it up and get sacrificed much like your other engine zincs do...
-It can though have impact on engine performance and fuel economy that most may not first realize.
-What happens is as the boat gets up on a plane and moving at cruise speeds and higher, those chunks create air bubbles that then go over the prop that can allow one to slip.
+So, having a few divots in the skeg is not a (as most would first think) real big deal and is designed to be like the “virgin” that you pitch into the volcano to shut it up and get sacrificed, much like your other engine zincs do...
+It can, though, impact engine performance and fuel economy that most may not first realize.
+As the boat gets up on a plane and moves at cruise speeds and higher, those chunks create air bubbles that go over the prop and allow one to slip.

-We though came up with a “Low Budget Fix" if you have the tools to knock the job out in short order and just need some type of power sander and some 220 paper (full list below) to make this job a fairly quick one to do.
+We came up with a “Low Budget Fix" if you have the tools to knock the job out quickly and just need a power sander and some 220 paper (complete list below) to make this job reasonably quick.

-So, using the sander, sand down the rough spots without making them deeper.
-What I am looking to do was really just smooth out and level the contours of the skeg as best as I can WITHOUT this becoming a major automotive body style of repair.
-We have to remember that the next trip out it is going to start taking a beating again, so making one look like new and all the hours needed in doing such could be just a waste of time and materials.
+So, use the sander to sand down the rough spots without making them deeper.
+What I am looking to do is smooth out and level the contours of the skeg as best as I can, without this becoming a major automotive body style of repair.
+We have to remember that the next trip out, it will start taking a beating again, so making one look like new and all the hours needed in doing so could be just a waste of time and materials.

-Next step was to pick up some Marine Grade (so it will hold up to Salt Water) JB Weld and something to apply it with that I was able to secure at the local auto parts store for around 15 dollars, but you can also read more about it and order online by clicking Here
+The next step was to pick up some Marine Grade (so it will hold up to Salt Water) JB Weld and something to apply it with that I was able to secure at the local auto parts store for around 15 dollars, but you can also read more about it and order online by clicking Here.

-Then after using some left over Throttle body or other quick to flash off type of cleaner and a rag to get all the sanding dust and oils off the now sanded skeg.
-Then mixed up some JB Weld and apply it as a skim coat (like using Bondo on your older Truck fenders of years gone by) to help fill in the chunks that were taken out of it.
+Then, after using some leftover Throttle body or another quick-to-flash-off type of cleaner and a rag to get all the sanding dust and oils off the now-sanded skeg.
+Then mix up some JB Weld and apply it as a skim coat (like using Bondo on your older Truck fenders of years gone by) to help fill in the chunks taken out of it.

-I then (as recommended) let it set up overnight just to make sure it cured as best as possible before returning the next day to sand it as smooth as possible using 220 grit (only took a few minuets with my electric Random Orbiter sander) to smooth it all back out.
+I then (as recommended) let it set up overnight to ensure it cured as best as possible before returning the next day to sand it as smoothly as possible using 220 grit (it only took a few minutes with my electric Random Orbiter sander) to smooth it all back out.

-I then cleaned it all up well and with a semi stiff paint brush to get out all the collected dust in the craters, and used some more Throttle Body type of cleaner on a clean rag so the paint would have a clean surface to stick upon.
+I then cleaned it well with a semi-stiff paintbrush to remove all the dust collected in the craters.
+I then used some more Throttle Body Cleaner on a clean rag so the paint would have a clean surface to stick to.

-So here is the end results after hitting it with some OEM engine color matching paint (or you could use what you have already on-hand / in the color of your choice) for more visual pop or sight improvement in murky waters if desired.
+So here are the results after hitting it with some OEM engine color-matching paint (or you could use what you have already on hand / in the color of your choice) for more visual pop or sight improvement in murky waters if desired.
 This from the rattle can spray on type of paint ...

-Not too bad, and remember that this is not a fender on an old Porsche that we are trying to restore here...
-All we are trying to do is strengthen the skeg and more importantly, smooth the water flow over the skeg going to the prop so it will get a better bite in the water and does not slip as much.
-Next trip out it could and more than likely will, get some new war wounds in which case you now have a low budget way to repair it again (quickly) and to help keep that pride and joy of yours looking nice!
+It's not too bad, and remember that this is not a fender on an old Porsche that we are trying to restore here...
+We are trying to strengthen the skeg and, more importantly, smooth the water flow over the skeg going to the prop so it will get a better bite in the water and not slip as much.
+On your next trip out, it could, and more than likely will, get some new war wounds; in this case, you now have a low-budget way to repair it again (quickly) and help keep that pride and joy of yours looking nice!

 Materials List